doctest/doctest/doc/markdown/roadmap.md

 ### For 2.1:

+- header with extensions
+    - demangling with the use of the cxxabi header
+    - stringification of types from std
+    - esoteric reporters
 - matchers - should investigate what they are - look at google test/mock and Catch (also predicates and boost test)
 - convolution support for the assertion macros (with a predicate)
 - Value-Parameterized test cases